 “Make that bark dark.
 Beef has our coffee rub written all over it.
-This brisket is generously injected and seasoned with our new rub mixture for a richness in flavor that’s simply unmatched,” say the folks at Traeger.
+This brisket is generously injected and seasoned with our new rub mixture for a richness in flavor that’s simply unmatched,” said the folks at Traeger.

 (Prep time: 10 mins; cook time: 9 hours; serves: 8-12)

-- 1 (15 lb) full packet of beef brisket
+- 1 (15 pounds) full packet of beef brisket

-- .25 cup Traeger Coffee Rub, divided
+- 1/4 cup of Traeger Coffee Rub, divided

-- 5 cups water
+- 5 cups of water

-- 4 tbsp salt
+- 4 tablespoons of salt

-- Place brisket directly on the grill grate and cook for about 6 hours or until the internal temperature reaches 160 degrees Fahrenheit.
+- Place the brisket directly on the grill grate and cook for about 6 hours or until the internal temperature reaches 160 degrees Fahrenheit.